polterguy/phosphorusfive/core/p5.ajax/README.md

 To create a property for your widgets, simply use the subscript operator, with the name being the property name, and its value being the value.

+The Container widget, will automatically track its children Controls collection, as long as you use the "CreatePersistentControl" and "RemoveControlPersistent" methods for adding and removing controls from its collection.

+This means that you do not need to re-create its controls collection upon postbacks, since it'll keep track of whatever controls it contains, at any specific point in time, automatically.

 ## Example usage in C#